Code-Institute-Submissions/Kids-Memory-Game-MS2/README.md

 - "Reset" button - user can reset the game and play again
 - "Congratulations Window" - after the user finds all 16 cards, a congratulations window appears showing the moves and time the user has achieved
 - Contact form - user can contact the game provider if he has questions or suggestions for the game
-- Footer - contains mail address and social link
+- Footer - contains mail address and social links

 ## Future features

 - Add more levels to increase difficulty
 - Add sound when user turns the card
-- Add a form confirmation message
+- When form is submitted, send a confirmation email

 #
 # Structure